-- A lager and a red ale fresh, non-pasteurized Beer entered recently on the list of the local products of the island.
-Led by a young trio of Kefalonian entrepreneurs the Kefalonian and Ithaka micro brewery uses 100% Greek malted barley and the Kefalonian water well known for hits high quality.
+Fresh, non-pasteurized beer entered recently on the list of the local products of the island – a lager and a red ale.
+Led by a young trio of Kefalonian entrepreneurs the Kefalonian and Ithaka micro brewery uses 100% Greek malted barley and Kefalonian water well known for its high quality.

 The discontinuities in the mountain ranges, the diversity of the micro-climates, regulated by the sea, and numerous notable varietals all combine Kefalonia with ideal condition for growing grapes.
 Around one third of the vineyards on the island grows in the lowlands while the other two third lie in mid to high altitude regions.
 With a total of 11.900 stremma, ( a bit more than one hectare of land), currently under cultivation, vineyards can be found throughout the island.
 However, the most significant vineyard areas on Kefalonia are the Omala Valley in the center of the island, which contains the Robola appellation zone, and the Paliki peninsula and the southern part of the island.

 About the 90% of grapes grown on the island are winemaking varietals, while the remaining 20% are currant grapes grown mainly on the southern tip of the Paliki peninsula.
 About the 90% of the grapes are white varietals, nevertheless, the tiny quantities of red grapes have generated an increasing amount of interest as a result of their superior quality.
 The annual production of grapes in Kefalonia and Ithaka totals about 2,700 tonnes.
 Of these about one third is vinified by commercial wineries, the remainder is made into village wine for private consumption or for sale as bulk wine to local taverns.